Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Compatibility in Astrology

 Compatibility in astrology is viewed through the synastry and the composite chart.
-However, the relationship you get, even if the astrological compatibility in some areas is excellent, will be shaped by type of marriage partner you innately are, based on your own individual chart.
+However, the relationship you get, even if the astrological compatibility in some areas is excellent, will be shaped by type of partner you innately are, based on your own individual chart.
 This is a truth that you don’t often hear or read.
 But consider this as similar to cooking: if the ingredients aren’t all good, it doesn’t matter how great the recipe is.

 Natal Complexity